wowlsh93/hamanet/README.md

 ## Future work

-- worker thread pool
+- worker thread pool (for user side about cpu intesive job)
 - efficient buffer
 - and a lot :-)

 ## Email